-Aside from medications or natural supplements that should be instigated and monitored by your doctor there are several things that can be done on your own to improve this LDL/HDL ratio.
+Aside from medications or natural supplements that should be instigated and monitored by your own Naturopathic Doctor (hopefully me! 😉 there are several things that can be done on your own to improve this LDL/HDL ratio.

 Exercise is the best known way to increase your HDL levels.

 Please check with your doctor and insure that you are healthy enough to start a new exercise routine.

 Aside from exercise we obviously need to follow a low cholesterol diet to reduce the amount of intake from foods.

 A great way to reduce the amount of cholesterol that is already circulating through our system is through a high fiber diet.

 Fiber sucks up cholesterol like a sponge.
 When we eat, the liver secretes cholesterol rich bile in to the intestine to help break down our food, this bile will get re-absorbed back to the liver through a process known as “Entero-hepatic circulation”.

 One way to circumvent this process is to eat tons of fiber to bind the bile and thus cholesterol and other toxins so that they can be eliminated properly from the body and not re-absorbed.

 Fiber is fabulous because it will not only lower your cholesterol levels but it is the best thing you can do to detox your system.